 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
 Additional information is available.

-As announced by the Minnesota Office of Higher Education, the University of Minnesota is excited about implementing the upcoming state programs:
+As announced by the Minnesota Office of Higher Education, the University of Minnesota is excited about implementing the following state programs:

 - This program is designed to cover tuition and certain fees for eligible students.

-- Be pursuing their first degree and enrolled in an undergraduate degree program.
+- Be pursuing your first degree and enrolled in an undergraduate degree program.

 - Have fewer than 180 credits at the college-level.